-The year 2018 saw tsunamis and earthquakes in Indonesia, severe droughts in Madagascar, floods and landslides in India, seasonal cyclones in the Islands of the Indian Ocean, and many more calamities.
+The year 2018 and 2019 saw tsunamis and earthquakes in Indonesia, severe droughts in Madagascar, floods and landslides in India, seasonal cyclones in the Islands of the Indian Ocean, and many more calamities.
 The 2008 Super Cyclone in Myanmar and the December 2004 Indian Ocean earthquake and tsunami will forever be etched in public memory.
 The loss of lives as well as the damage to property and the natural environment is incalculable.
 The domino effect on poverty, famine, societal imbalance and other resultant tragedies cannot be discounted.

 Management of disaster risks is particularly urgent in the IOR because it is home to small island nation states and developing littoral countries with high population densities, which are hit much harder due to the lack of resources and assets to handle the calamity.
 Moreover, the region is also witnessing an increasing link of natural disasters to climate change with increasing sea levels and rising water temperatures.
 Disaster Risk Management (DRM) is therefore an area of collective interest to IORA Member States.

 DRM for IORA, revolves around the development of knowledge and capacities by governments, communities and individuals to effectively anticipate, respond to and recover from hazards and emergency situations.
 The area of work in DRM therefore covers preparation, mitigation and recovery.
 Governments around the world have committed to take action along the guidelines of the Sendai Framework to reduce vulnerabilities to natural hazards, and IORA is greatly influenced by the same.
 It must be noted that although the IOR is prone to disasters, it also has the world best institutes to help manage disasters.